MVaugn/ECSE_371_2024/Lab_01/writeup.md

 ## Q3b ##

 **Measure and record the internal resistance of a AA battery:**
-AA 1
+_**AA 1:**_
-OC Voltage of 1.42V
+Open Circuit (OC) Voltage of 1.42V
 1V across $1 \Omega$ resistor
-ISR of $0.42\Omega$
+Internal Series Resistance (ISR) of $0.42\Omega$

-AA 2
+_**AA 2:**_
 OC Voltage 1.44V
 1.04V across $1 \Omega$
 ISR of $0.4 \Omega$

 **How do you think the internal resistance of a battery relates to its physical size, output current capability, capacity, and state-of-charge?**
-The larger the path for current to flow (ie larger battery size), the lower internal series resistance, higher output current, and higher capacity the battery will have.
-The larger the size of the battery will also make state-of-charge decrease slower.
+_The larger the path for charge carriers to flow (i.e. larger cell size), the lower internal series resistance, higher output current, and higher capacity the battery will have.
+The larger the size of the battery will also make state-of-charge decrease slower._

 **How do you think the internal resistance of a 9 V transistor-radio battery would compare to that of the AAA and AA batteries?**
-_9V batteries are larger, and therefore have more conductive plates to source current from.
-Therefore, 9Vs have a higher output current and lower internal resistance than the AAA/AA counterparts._
+_9V batteries are larger, but are constructed of 6 smaller LR61 cells in series.
+Therefore, 9Vs have a lower output current and greater internal resistance than the AAA/AA counterparts._

 ## Q3c ##

 **A flashlight with a PR-6 incandescent lamp would use two AA cells in series.
 However, the PR-6 lamp is rated at 2.47 volts, not 3.0V.
 Why?**
-_As the AA cells source current, the ISR of the AAs will drop the addition 0.53 volts necessary to efficiently power the PR-6 lamp._
+_As the AA cells source current, the ISR of the AAs will drop the additional 0.53 volts necessary to efficiently power the PR-6 lamp._

 ## Q4 ##

 Powered by 20VDC bench supply,

 20 - 14 = 6V across resistor
 3.8W -> 270 mA through resistor
 R = 22 $\Omega$ -> 22 $\Omega$

 **Provide the lamp-current waveform when voltage is first applied:**